Rob Lowe Shoots New Film In Africa, Shares Unbelievable Photos, Video

-Rob Lowe has had an amazing career in the movies, with films like The Outsiders, St. Elmo’s Fire and the Austin Powers trilogy, as well as on TV in such memorable shows like The West Wing, Parks and Recreation, and most recently on Code Black.
+Rob Lowe has had an amazing career in the movies, with films like The Outsiders, St. Elmo’s Fire, and the Austin Powers trilogy, as well as on TV in such memorable shows such as The West Wing, Parks and Recreation, and most recently on Code Black.
 Now the handsome actor has flown to Africa to shoot his next film called Christmas in the Wild.
-It co-stars Sex and the City’s Kristin Davis (who is also executive producing) as well as Lowe’s youngest son, John Owen Lowe.
-According to the IMDB listing, the movie is about a woman who was “jilted by her husband on the eve of embarking on an African safari” so she “travels to the continent alone where she meets an elephant conservationist.”
+It co-stars Sex and the City‘s Kristin Davis (who is also executive producing) as well as Lowe’s youngest son, John Owen Lowe.
+According to the IMDb listing, the movie is about a woman who was “jilted by her husband on the eve of embarking on an African safari” so she “travels to the continent alone where she meets an elephant conservationist.”

 Lowe arrived in South Africa on June 22 after flying for 34 hours and had to report to the set the next day.
 He decided to document as much as he could for his Instagram followers, showing the various animals he’s been able to interact with, whether it’s on the way to the set or as part of the movie that he’s shooting.
 He’s shared both photos and videos, including one of two giraffes sparring.
 “On my run today, I found these guys fighting violently for at least a half hour.
 Eventually the one on the left won, after also destroying the electric anti-poaching fence.
 Insane!”